Reckitt helps keep Britain's FTSE afloat after solid update

 The reading reinforced market expectations that the Chinese economy is pushing through its recent slowdown as the government uses targeted stimulus measures to support growth.

-Shares in mining companies Anglo America and Rio Tinto each rose around 0.7 percent.
+Shares in mining companies Anglo America (AAL.L) and Rio Tinto (RIO.L) each rose around 0.7 percent.

 The FTSE has struggled to make much headway in recent weeks.
 The Israel-Hamas conflict in the Gaza Strip and tensions between Western powers and Russia over the downing of an airliner in Ukraine unnerved investors.